s-a-nersisyan/ExhauFS/README.md

       Path to a *n*/*k* grid file.

   * `output_dir`
       Path to directory for output files.
-If not exist, it will be created.
+If it doesn't exist, it will be created.

   * `feature_pre_selector`
       Name of feature pre-selection function from [feature pre-selectors section](#functions-and-classes).